OxfordSemantic/AdvancedWorkshop/README.md

 3. Open an exercise notebook and follow the instructions within.

+4. IMPORTANT: When asked, select the `venv` kernel to run the notebooks.

-4. IMPORTANT: Run every cell in order within a given notebook
+5. IMPORTANT: Run every cell in order within a given notebook.

 - They depend heavily on one another.

-5. If, when you run a cell it does not stop, refer to `0-2_Help.ipynb`.
+6. If, when you run a cell it does not stop, refer to `0-2_Help.ipynb`.

 ## Useful tips & tricks